 If you are having a child using donor sperm, you should consider if you would like the child to have genetic siblings using the same donor.
 Especially when the child grows older, it can be comforting for the child to have siblings they are genetically related to.
 Here you can read about when and how much donor sperm to reserve for genetic siblings.

-Personal stories from lesbian parents
+Personal stories from homosexual parents

 On your journey towards becoming mothers, it may be helpful and comforting to read personal stories from other people who are going through the same process as you.
 On our blog, we share interesting stories from our clients.
-For example you may be interested in reading the story about how Karen and Cathrine became mothers to their little son or the story about Pheobe and her wife who went to Denmark to have fertility treatment.
+For example, you may be interested in reading the story about how Karen and Cathrine became mothers to their little son or the story about Pheobe and her wife who went to Denmark to have fertility treatment.